-To date, TTHY brand licenses have been assigned to 1,488 prospective and current campaign partners.
+To date, TTHY brand licenses have been assigned to 1,569 campaign partners that include large organizations like state health departments and regional hospitals all the way down to small non-profits that are run by individuals or volunteers.
 The campaign works with these local, state, and national partners to support TTHY implementation and materials outreach and dissemination efforts across the United States.
 Partners include national stakeholder organizations, local community coalitions, and government agencies, as well as prevention, retail, healthcare, community, and school-based organizations.